 \section{Introduction}

-Twenty years ago Koll\'ar and Shepherd-Barron \cite{KollarShepherdBarron} proposed a way to compactify the moduli space of surfaces of general type by adding surfaces $X$ with slc (semi log canonical) singularities and ample $K_X$, \emph{stable surfaces,} similar to the stable curves in dimension 1.
+In 1988, Koll\'ar and Shepherd-Barron \cite{kollar1988threefolds-and-deformations} proposed a way to compactify the moduli space of surfaces of general type by adding \emph{stable surfaces}, i.e. surfaces that have slc (semi log canonical) singularities and ample canonical class $K_X$, similar to the stable curves in dimension one.